SamBouwer/any-docker/README.md

 Community-maintained dockerized all-in-one instance of an anytype node.

-Aim: provide a simple to use all-in-one docker image that runs a Anytype node and required infrastructure for development and testing.
+Aim: provide a simple to use all-in-one docker image that runs an Anytype node and required infrastructure for development and testing.

 * mongodb
 * minio (s3 storage)
 * redis
-* any-sync-tool
+* any-heart
 * any-sync-coordinator
 * any-sync-node
 * any-sync-filenode

-Secondly, we want to offer a simple to use yet customizable option with just the Anytype "any-sync" infrastructure while running your own supporting infrastructure (mongodb, s3, redis).
+Secondly, we want to offer a simple to use yet customizable option with just the Anytype "any-sync" and middleware infrastructure while running your own supporting infrastructure (mongodb, s3 storage, redis).

-* any-sync-tool
+* any-heart
 * any-sync-coordinator
 * any-sync-node
 * any-sync-filenode